-In the energy industry, companies often grow through acquisition and integration.
+In the energy, manufacturing and services industries, companies often grow through acquisition and integration.
 As a result, job roles are poorly defined or duplicated across multiple positions.
 The excess is reflected in inefficient business practices, organizational frustration and lack of agility.

 Trenegy helps companies successfully realign for growth and profitability by simplifying the organizational structure, developing standardized processes and implementing new systems.

 - Improve the quality and speed of decision-making.

 “They shared industry best practices, are easy to work with, and provided effective project and change management throughout the project.” – Robert Setzekorn, Vice President and General Manager, Merfish Pipe Supply

 On the surface, most acquisitions appear to be sound business decisions, generating rapid growth and economies of scale.
 However, most companies are moving so fast that the tactics of integrating the new entity are never fully executed.